by Dr. Lawrence Wilson

 III.
 HOW TO PREPARE MISO CORRECTLY – THIS IS VITAL

 Miso is eaten as a small cup of soup.
 It is vital not to overheat miso, as this kills the live bacteria it contains.
 Thus, in order to make miso soup:

 1. Warm up some water on the stove.
-Instead of water, you can use bone broth, another special food for nutritional balancing.
+Instead of water, you can use bone broth, another special food for development.
 Instead, you could cook a small cup of vegetable soup.
 Do not use more than about half a cup of water per person.

-Traditionally, miso soup is very simple, such as just plain water with a little scallion in it.
+Traditionally, miso soup is a fairly simple food made with water, some sea vegetables such as kombu, with a little chopped green onion or scallion in it.

 2. When the hot water or soup is ready to eat, turn off the flame and leave it until it stops boiling.
 This is very important to cool it down so it does not harm the bacteria.

-4. Mix this with a small amount of cool water until the miso has completely dissolved.
+4. Mix this with about ten drops of cool water until the miso has completely dissolved.

-5. Then add this liquid to your soup, provided it is no longer boiling.
+5. Then add this liquid to your soup, provided the soup is no longer boiling.
 The soup can be hot, but not boiling.